mk12/blog/posts/prisoner-dilemma.md

 # Conclusion

 We could get much more creative with these strategies.
-Our little tournament seemed to suggest that _mean_ is a good strategy, but  this is not entirely true.
+Our little tournament seemed to suggest that <i>mean</i> is a good strategy, but  this is not entirely true.
 The numbers are misleading because they give equal weight to all the games.
-The score against _nice_, for example, shouldn't be taken too seriously since it is such a weak opponent.
-The _mean_ strategy may exploit kindness better than the others, but it does not fare well in the larger world of prisoner's dilemma strategies.
+The score against <i>nice</i>, for example, shouldn't be taken too seriously since it is such a weak opponent.
+The <i>mean</i> strategy may exploit kindness better than the others, but it does not fare well in the larger world of prisoner's dilemma strategies.
 In fact, it turns out that altruistic, forgiving strategies generally do much better than greedy strategies!

-I first learned about the prisoner's dilemma in the chapter "Nice guys finish first" of _The Selfish Gene_ by Richard Dawkins.
+I first learned about the prisoner's dilemma in the chapter "Nice guys finish first" of <cite>The Selfish Gene</cite> by Richard Dawkins.
 His writing discusses many more strategies for the iterated game, making reference to an actual tournament between strategies submitted by experts in game theory, conducted by Robert Axelrod in the 1980s.
 He uses instances of the prisoner's dilemma in nature to explain why animals behave altruistically.
 If these games and strategies interest you, I highly recommend the book.

 [^1]: Keep in mind that this is often a simplistic model.
 We are ignoring all factors of human psychology other than the ideas of rationality and self-interest.